-Not authorized under GP 13: (a) the establishment of new disposal sites; or (b) the expansion of existing sites used for the disposal of hazardous or toxic waste.
+Not authorized under GP 12: (a) the establishment of new disposal sites; or (b) the expansion of existing sites used for the disposal of hazardous or toxic waste.

-SELF-VERIFICATION (SV) PRE-CONSTRUCTION NOTIFICATION (PCN) Not eligible for SV: Fill in coastal waters or wetlands.
+SELF-VERIFICATION (SV) PRE-CONSTRUCTION NOTIFICATION (PCN) Not eligible for SV (PCN or individual permit required): Fill in coastal waters or wetlands.
 Stream channelization, relocation, or loss of streambed including impoundments.
 Establishment of new disposal sites or expanding existing sites used for the disposal of hazardous or toxic waste.
-Permanent discharges in, or conversion of, SAS or a vernal pool depression that is located within waters of the U.S. All cleanup activities except for the use of booms Eligible for SV: ≤5,000 square feet (SF) of permanent or temporary waterway and/or wetland fill and, a ssociated secondary impacts.
+Permanent discharges in, or conversion of, SAS or a vernal pool depression that is located within waters of the U.S. All cleanup activities in tidal waters except for the use of booms.
+Eligible for SV (see below for SVNF requirements): Permanent and temporary impacts ≤5,000 SF in tidal and non-tidal waters.
 SAS must be restored in place and at pre-impact elevation, to the maximum extent practicable.
-Booms placed in waters for containment, a bsorption, and prevention, provided they are removed upon completion of the cleanup.
-Note: Permittees have up to two weeks following commencement of these activities Not eligible for PCN (Individual Permit required): &gt;1/2 acre of permanent or temporary waterway and/or wetland fill and associated secondary impacts.
+Booms placed in waters for containment, absorption, and prevention, provided they are removed upon completion of the cleanup.
+Permittees have up to two weeks following commencement of these activities to submit an SVNF.
+Not eligible for PCN (individual permit required): Permanent and temporary impacts >1/2 acre in tidal and no-tidal waters.
 Establishment of new disposal sites or expansion of existing sites for the disposal of hazardous or toxic waste.
-Activities that will have more than minimal individual or cumulative adverse environmental effects.
-See GC 4.
-Eligible for PCN: ≤1/2 acre of permanent or temporary waterway and/or wetland fill and associated secondary impacts, and temporary fills.
+Activities that will have more than minimal individual or cumulative adverse environmental effects (Section I, Paragraph B - General Criteria).
+Eligible for PCN: Permanent and temporary impacts ≤1/2 acre in tidal and non-tidal waters.
 SAS must be restored in place and at pre-impact elevation, to the maximum extent practicable.
-Permanent and temporary impacts to include waterway or wetland fill and associated secondary impacts, Work in navigable waters of the U.S. other than booms placed for hazardous and toxic waste containment, absorption and prevention. to submit the SVNF.

-Note: Activities undertaken entirely on a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) site by authority of CERCLA, are not required to obtain permits under Section 404 of the Clean Water Act or Section 10 of the Rivers and Harbors Act.
+Work in navigable waters of the U.S. other than booms placed for hazardous and toxic waste containment, absorption, and prevention.
+Notes: 1.
+Activities undertaken entirely on a Comprehensive Environmental Response, Com required to obtain permits under Section 404 of the Clean Water Act or Section 10 2.
+Where a threshold identifies permanent and temporary impacts, the threshold limit applies to the combined impact quantities of both categories.

-GP14.
+GP 14.
 SCIENTIFIC MEASUREMENT AND MONITORING DEVICES